British Airways have recently announced further improvements to its World Traveller Plus cabin which will be introduced through 2019.

 Although flights from Gatwick were the first to see the new World Traveller Plus seats, history would suggest that the aforementioned soft improvements will commence on flights from Heathrow and then be gradually rolled out to Gatwick services.

-British Airways currently fly direct from Gatwick to the Yucatan Peninsula’s Cancun airport but, for now at least, not to Havana (although sister airline Iberia fly daily from Madrid to Havana and have also recently been promoting their own Premium Economy service.
+British Airways currently fly direct from Gatwick to the Yucatan Peninsula’s Cancun airport but, for now at least, not to Cuba (although sister airline Iberia fly daily from Madrid to Havana and have also recently been promoting their own Premium Economy service.

 Travellers to Guatemala can fly British Airways direct from Heathrow to Miami and thence on to Guatemala City with American Airlines.